 I drink probably two variations on an Old Fashioned every week.
 The classic recipe — bourbon, sugar cube or simple syrup, bitters, big ice cube, stir — is the lazy home bartender’s best friend.
 But alter or add one ingredient, and you have a whole new experience.

-In lieu of overly redefining what works, the recipes and ideas below are simply Old Fashioneds I’ve enjoyed in 2020, including possibly my new favorite (which adds one crucial element).
+But if you’re in the mood for something different, head below.
+In lieu of overly redefining what works, the recipes and ideas here are simply Old Fashioneds I’ve enjoyed recently, including possibly my new favorite (which adds one crucial element).